 Texas Children's Hospital: Texas Children's is the primary teaching/training center for Baylor College of Medicine's Department of Pediatrics.
 The Texas Children's main campus is comprised of six main facilities.
 The Wallace Tower is the primary outpatient pediatric services facility.
 The West Tower is the inpatient services facility.
-The Feigin Tower houses research facilities (including labs), pediatric administrative offices, and faculty offices.
-The Abercrombie Building houses additional patient other patient services areas, international patient services), and administrative offices.
+The Feigin Tower houses pediatric research facilities (including labs), administrative offices, and faculty offices.
+The Abercrombie Building houses additional patient care areas, other patient services (e.g., international patient services), and administrative offices.
 The Pavilion for Women is a comprehensive obstetrics/gynecology facility focusing on high-risk births.
-Finally, Texas Children's Leagcy Tower houses new and expanded operating rooms, intensive care units, a progressive care unit, the Texas Children's Heart Center, and includes a helistop, allowing for even greater access for the most critically ill patients.
-The 2023 ranking of Best Children's Hospitals by U.S. News and World Report once again placed Texas Children's on Honor Roll status in pediatrics, ranking Texas Children's as 3rd overall in the nation.
-We ranked among America's top-10 nationally in ten out of ten specialty areas, including Cardiology & Congenital Heart Surgery (#1), Pulmonology (#1), Nephrology (#1) Neurology & Neurosurgery (#2), Diabetes & Endocrinology (#2), Neonatology (#3), Cancer (#6), Gastroenterology & GI Surgery (#7) Urology (#7), and Orthopedics (#8).
+Finally, Texas Children's Legacy Tower houses new and expanded operating rooms, intensive care units, a progressive care unit, the Texas Children's Heart Center, and includes a helistop, allowing for even greater access for the most critically ill patients.
+The 2024 ranking of Best Children's Hospitals by U.S. News and World Report has has once again placed Texas Children's on the Honor Roll of Best Children's Hospitals as well as ranking Texas Children's #1 in Texas for the 16th consecutive year.
+We ranked among America's top-10 nationally in ten out of ten medicall specialty areas, including Cardiology & Congenital Heart Surgery (#1), Nephrology (#1), Pulmonology (#2), Neurology & Neurosurgery (#2), Urology (#2).
+Neonatology (#3), Cancer (#4), Diabetes & Endocrinology (#4), Gastroenterology & GI Surgery (#5), and Orthopedics (#7).
 The Hospital is designed as a total children's hospital, serving as both a primary community hospital and as a tertiary referral center for children and adolescents with an extensive range of conditions within primary and specialized pediatric medicine.